About Training for Success

 This is why Training for Success was set up by Epilepsy Ireland.
 The course aims to empower person’s with epilepsy to manage their condition while providing participants on the course with the vital skills to either enter the workforce or pursue further education.

-The class of 20/21 is now filled and underway in an online environment due to COVID-19.
-The new class will begin in August 2021 and we would encourage you to please reach out to the Training for Success team if you would like to register your interest in joining Training For Success or if you have any questions about the course.
-You can do so by emailing either Maire on firstname.lastname@example.org or Edel on Feely.Edel@itsligo.ie.
+The class of 20/21 has been taking place in an online environment due to COVID-19 but we are now looking to next year and are officially inviting applications for 2021/22.
+The new class will begin in August 2022 and we would encourage you to please reach out to the Training for Success team if you would like to register your interest in joining Training For Success for the next term or if you have any questions about the course.
+You can do so by emailing either Maire on email@example.com or Edel on Feely.Edel@itsligo.ie.

 Want to read more about Training For Success?
 We have a lot of further testimony for you at the links below, while if you keep scrolling, you can see a video from our course Manager Maire speaking about the course and some written FAQ's about the course.